 Student Safety Stop Paddle Camera Program

 In 2017 the Bellevue School District implemented a pilot stop paddle camera program on two of its buses.
 The experiment showed an average of three violations a day just on these two buses.
-In October 2018 the district will install stop paddle cameras on 20 percent of its bus fleet.
+In October 2018 the district installed stop paddle cameras on 20 percent of its bus fleet.
 The goal of this program is to improve student safety.

-There will be a grace period from Dec.
-3 – Dec.
-21 when violators of bus safety laws will receive a warning and not a citation.
-Enforcement will begin when students return from Winter Break on Jan.
-7 and drivers who illegally pass a school bus will be issued a $419 ticket.
+There was a grace period in December 2018 when violators of bus safety laws received a warning and not a citation.
+Enforcement began when students returned from Winter Break in January 2019 and drivers who have illegally passed a school bus since then have been issued a $419 ticket.